 Honda do not sell a replacement part, but you can get a Keyster copy from NRP

 Given all these parts are carefully machined to deliver exact amounts of fuel and air, why is adjustment needed at all?
-The reason is that the idle circuit only uses small amounts of air and fuel and is therefore sensitive to small changes in the fuel and air mixture.
-These changes can arise due to various maintenance issues, for example the reduction in suction caused by poorly adjusted valves or worn cylinders/piston rings, dirty air filters, air leaks, blocked jets ; wear on the needle jet etc
+The reason is that the idle circuit only uses small amounts of air and fuel and is therefore sensitive to slight changes in the fuel and air mixture.
+These changes can arise due to various maintenance issues, for example the reduction in suction caused by poorly adjusted valves or worn cylinders/piston rings, dirty air filters, air leaks, blocked jets ; wear on the needle jet etc etc

 As with the main circuit, there is an air passage that feeds an air bleed connected to the pilot jet emulsion tube: